 Folding & Carrying

 My only big beef with this stroller (besides its price tag) is the fold.
-Though the Donkey3 has a much easier, one-piece, self-standing fold than previous Donkey models, the problem is that its folded “package” is still quite large.
+Though the Donkey3 and 5 have much easier, one-piece, self-standing fold than previous Donkey models, the problem is that its folded “package” is still quite large.
 Yes, you can take all the seats and wheels off to get it down to a very small package, but who has time for that?